Alexander Armstrong: Early life

-Alexander Henry Fenwick Armstrong was born at Rothbury Community Hospital in Rothbury, Northumberland, on 2 March 1970, and grew up in Longframlington, the youngest of three children, to physician Henry Angus Armstrong and Emma Virginia Peronnet (née Thompson-McCausland).
-He was educated at Mowden Hall School in Stocksfield, and St Mary's Music School in Edinburgh, where he was a chorister at St Mary's Episcopal Cathedral from the age of 11 to 13.
-He attended Durham School and Trinity College, Cambridge on music scholarships.
-He played the piano – which has been seen in several The Armstrong & Miller Show sketches – and the cello, dropping in favour of the "much more masculine" oboe.
+Armstrong was born at Rothbury Community Hospital in Rothbury, Northumberland, on 2 March 1970, and grew up in Longframlington, the youngest of three children of Henry Angus Armstrong, a physician, and his wife Emma Virginia, a daughter of Lucius Thompson-McCausland.
+He was educated at Mowden Hall School in Stocksfield, St Mary's Music School, Edinburgh, where he was a chorister at St Mary's Episcopal Cathedral between the ages of 11 and 13, then, as a music scholar, at Durham School, and Trinity College, Cambridge, where he read English and was a choral scholar in the Choir of Trinity College, Cambridge, in which he sang bass baritone.

-Armstrong read English at Cambridge and sang bass baritone as a choral scholar with the college choir.
+He plays the piano – a skill which has been seen in action in several The Armstrong & Miller Show sketches – and while in Edinburgh also played the cello, which he dropped at Durham in favour of the "much more masculine" oboe.

 He joined the Footlights in his final year as part of the writing team for the 1992 revue and was Spooks creator David Wolstencroft's comedy partner.